-However, the climax is also an important structural element, serving to resolve the various plot threads and bring the story to a satisfying conclusion.
+However, the climax is also an important structural element, resolving the various plot threads and bringing the story to a satisfying conclusion.

 In each case, the protagonist makes an active decision – first, to go on the journey following the inciting incident, and then, before the climax, to face their biggest opposing force in the supreme climactic moment of the story.

-As such, a great story needs to have a strong pivotal moment to achieve a sense of resolution and closure.
+As such, a great story must have a strong pivotal moment to achieve a sense of resolution and closure.
 Without it, both the story arc and the protagonist’s character arc may feel unfinished or unresolved.